Pretius/Pretius-APEX-Context-Menu/README.md

 * NOT_EXISTS
 * NEVER

 result is evaluated and if condition is not met then entry is not rendered.

-If condition is other type then entry is not rendered.
+If entry condition is other type than listed above then entry is not rendered.

 ### Authorization schemes